Add command-line task for deaccession record CSV import

 #22 Updated by Steve Breker about 1 year ago

 - Assignee changed from Steve Breker to Dan Gillean

 So the issue is: what constitutes a dupe?

 The code checks all of the following fields - if any do not match, it is not a dupe.

 Using this criteria, I don't see any dupes in your input file.
 Screen shot of your input file is attached.
 I based this matching logic off the comment at the top "by default AtoM will skip any rows where all data is identical to a row preceding it".

 In addition, for dupe checking, the importer is checking for a deaccession record matching the above criteria on any accession record in the system - dupe checking is not restricted to the accession that is implicated in the accessionNumber column, but perhaps it should.
 What do you think?

-#23 Updated by Dan Gillean 11 months ago
+#23 Updated by Dan Gillean about 1 year ago